-Did you ever wonder why our mind is telling us what we’re doing as if we didn’t already know?
-And why our mind is so adamant about getting the story of our life figured out, written, and packaged?
+Did you ever wonder why your mind was telling you what you’re doing as if you didn’t already know?
+And why your mind is so adamant about getting the story of your life figured out, written, and packaged?

 Presence of Mind

 The mind tends to believe that we are made of mind and mind alone—that without its felt presence, we, and all else, would cease to be; that a mind off-duty, an experience without the thinking, is tantamount to nonexistence.
 The mind creates the story of an “I” as an object in our consciousness.
 In so doing, it maintains both the experience of a self and the experiencer of a self, which it believes are needed to ensure survival.

 In relentlessly narrating the story of ourselves (to ourselves), our minds are attempting to make life, and us, into something solid, knowable, and constant.
 By creating a main character called “me” who’s living something called “my life,” the mind attempts to transform the ephemeral, ever-changing nature of being into something that can be understood, managed, and controlled.
 It takes life, from which we are inseparable, and splits it into two different things: a “me” and a “life.”
 We then become seemingly distinct and real.
 We literally think our “self” into existence.

 And so, this begs the question, is there a downside to living with this inner narrator?
 And do we have to live this way?
 Is it part and parcel of the human condition?
 The answers are a resounding yes, and no. Yes, there is a downside, and no, we aren’t condemned to living this way forever.